 - Not machine washable, protector required

 In a nutshell the Dreamcloud Luxury mattress is best described as a mid-range to premium-range mattress, similar to the Brook & Wilde range or even the more pricey Tempur range.
-If you are in the market for a higher-end mattress with comfy support and a long extended warranty period then definitely consider the DreamCloud – but be aware of the drawbacks.
+If you are in the market for a higher-end mattress with comfy support, soft comfy quilted top and an extended warranty period then definitely consider the DreamCloud – but be aware of the drawbacks.

 DreamCloud Luxury Mattress: History

-A brief history of this mattress to start: It launched in the United States all the way back in 2018, but has only recently come to the UK and Europe.
+A brief history of this mattress to start: Version 2 launched in the United States all the way back in 2021, but has only recently come to the UK and Europe.
 You may not have heard of the parent company – called Resident Home (link) – but you will have more than likely heard of some of the other mattress brands they own, such as Nectar.

-And the similarities with Nectar vs Dreamcloud don’t stop there – there is a 365-night trial on every purchase.
+And the similarities with Nectar vs DreamCloud don’t stop there – there is a 365-night trial on every purchase.
 That’s pretty generous, when most companies offer ‘only’ 200-nights – though Eve have recently started offering 365-nights too.

 About the Layers

-There are actually four (4) layers here, in this hybrid mattress.
+There are actually four (4) layers here, in this hybrid mattress, plus the cover:

-The top layer is the softest pillow-link layer I have come across in a mattress, it’s as simple as that.
-DreamCloud call it ‘DreamPlush’ and the outer cover is made of a mix of cotton and polyester, inside it’s regular memory foam.
+The top cover is the softest pillow-like feel I have come across in a mattress, it’s as simple as that.

 One thing to note is that, like several other brands, the Dreamcloud is Centi-PUR Certified.
 This means that it is made without the use of mercury or lead, and does not emit high levels of VOCs.
 Read more on why VOCs can be dangerous here.